nick-hard-worker/cli-tool-Caesar-cipher/README.md

 Options:
   -a, --action \<action>  required, an action "encode" or "decode" -s, --shift \<number>  required, a shift of the cipher -i, --input \<input file>  specify an input file.
-If absent used command line for input text -o, --output  \<output file> specify an output file.
-If absent used command line for output text -h, --help  display help for command
+If option is absent use command line for input text -o, --output  \<output file> specify an output file.
+If option is absent result will be in the stdout -h, --help  display help for command

 ##### Example: